alinnman/celestial-navigation/APPDOC.md

 you can display a map.
 This map can assist you in troubleshooting your sextant readings.

+The map display contains the following:
+* Circles of equal altitude for the referenced celestal objects.
+* Markers for the **intersection** of the circles of equal altitude and the **GP-s of the referenced celestial objects**
+* Popup fields with information such as coordinates and azimuths.
+* A grid net (arc-minute wide) to be used for precise navigation or correlating to printed charts.
+(For failed sight reduction the grid is degree-wide and covers the entire Earth.)

 The map interface requires a **browser** and an **active internet connection** to present full map displays with full detail.